 Go to the riser and the AV Technician will help you connect your laptop to the switchbox that is connected to the room projector.
 You must have a standard HDMI video connection to connect to the switchbox.
 If you do not have a standard HDMI port on your laptop, you must bring an adaptor.
 We have a limited number of adaptors available, but we cannot guarantee that we will have one to fit your laptop.

 You laptop will be connected to the switchbox via a numbered cable.
 Presenter #1 is cable 1, and so on.
-Pressing the appropriately numbered button on the switchbox will connect your laptop to the screen.
+Pressing the appropriately numbered button on the switchbox will display your laptop screen to the room projector.

 If you prefer to use the wireless clip-on microphone (Lavalier) instead of the lectern microphone, ask the AV Technician to set it up and test it.